Santa Maria de Montserrat Abbey: History

 The legend places the finding of the statue of the Virgin of Montserrat around 880.
 Then began the cult of the Moreneta virgin, which materialized in four earlier hermitages in the 9th century: Santa Maria, Sant Iscle, Sant Pere and Sant Martí.
 However, the origin of the monastery is uncertain.
 It is known that around 1011 a monk from the monastery of Santa Maria de Ripoll came to the mountain to take charge of the monastery of Santa Cecília de Montserrat, thus leaving the monastery under the orders of Abbot Oliba of Ripoll.
 Santa Cecília did not accept this new situation, so Oliba decided to found the monastery of Santa Maria in the place where there was an old hermitage of the same name (1025).
 As of 1082, Santa Maria gained an abbot of her own and ceased to depend on the abbot of Ripoll.
 This hermitage had become the most important of all those that existed in the mountain thanks to the statue of the Virgin that was venerated in it since 880.

-In 1811 and in 1812, during Napoleon's invasion of Spain, the abbey was twice burned down and sacked by Napoleon's troops, and many of its treasures were lost.
+In 1811 and in 1812, during Napoleon's invasion of Spain, the abbey was twice burned down and ransacked by Napoleon's troops, and many of its treasures were lost.
 In 1835, the abbey was closed until restoration in 1844.

 In 1880, Montserrat celebrated 1000 years of existence.
 On 11 September 1881, to coincide with the Catalan national day Pope Leo XIII proclaimed the Virgin of Montserrat patron of Catalonia.